AshmitaRoy/aschmut/index.md

 - LIST WITH PIX
 - Numbered list
 - or can mkae a collage and upload, easier
+- Numbered list
+- or can mkae a collage and upload, easier
+- Numbered list
+- or can mkae a collage and upload, easier
+- Numbered list
+- or can mkae a collage and upload, easier
+- Numbered list
+- or can mkae a collage and upload, easier

 <h3 style="background-color:TURQUOISE"> IMPORTANT QUOTES / LIFE LESSONS FROM DANK TADPOLE  </h3>
 - " NO! "